 Do you and your family feel prepared for the unpredictable?

-Why thousands of Canadians are rushing to create their wills and power of attorney documents online this year
+Canadians are embracing online platforms to create their wills and power of attorney documents.
+Here's why.

 You've probably noticed the headlines this year: with everything going on in the world, conversations about death and wills are coming out of the shadows and into the same realm as financial planning, insurance, taxes and emergency preparation.